 Anxiety is not a worried feeling that comes and goes.
 It is a mental health disorder that disrupts people’s lives.
 Jodi Picoult puts it this way: “Anxiety’s like a rocking chair.
 It gives you something to do, but it doesn’t get you very far.”
 Many people struggle in their personal and professional lives because of the anxiety they are experiencing.
 The good news is effective treatment options are available.

 If you are struggling with anxiety, you are not alone.
-Help is available at Thriveworks Newton.
+Anxiety help is available at Thriveworks Newton.
 Our therapists and counselors understand the roadblocks that anxiety puts in people’s lives.
 We also know how to help you overcome those roadblocks.
 To get started, just give Thriveworks Newton a call.